-Suzanne Grant is the author of two mystery novels that are set in Oregon.
+Suzanne Grant is the author of three mystery novels set in Oregon.
 She spent her growing up years in Central Oregon's rural farm setting, where she learned to appreciate her native state's beauty, its cultural and geographic diversity, its people, and, in particular, its historical mysteries.
 Prevalent in her writing is her fascination with the ways in which the past reaches out to influence our lives today.
 Suzanne laces her writing with romance and Oregon history and flavor.
 Through strong development of characters and setting, she weaves mystery-driven tales that transport readers into unique times and places.

 In Blue Bucket, Kit O'Maley tries to track down a killer while she struggles to acclimate to her newly acquired historic home and antique shop in Oregon's antique capital, Aurora.
 Nosy neighbors, money-hungry kinfolk, and handed down family lore centering around Oregon's lost Blue Bucket mine lead her on a lighthearted sleuthing adventure.

 Writer's Digest judged Blue Bucket to be a "good read" and applauds "Suzanne's authenticity about Oregon and her insight into history..."
 Of her heroine, Kit: she is "very real, and she threads this story from its beginning, climax, and ending..."
 And "the Blue Bucket, the star of this story, was made just tantalizing enough that I'd like to find it."